Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

 Historically, the interest to UHE nuclei started from the hope to solve the UHECR puzzle, i.e. the absence of the GZK cutoff in observations, with the help of nuclei as signal carrier.
 In this case the energy of a CMB photon in the rest system of a nucleus with atomic mass number $A$ is $A$ times lower than for a proton of the same energy, thus photo-pion production is suppressed.

-The first calculations of the UHE nuclei photo-disintegration by the CMB radiation has been performed by Stecker \cite{Stecker69} and by Puget and Stecker \cite{PS75}, where infrared radiation was also included.
+The first calculations of the UHE nuclei photo-disintegration by the CMB radiation have been performed in the works by Stecker \cite{Stecker69} and by Puget and Stecker \cite{PS75}, where infrared radiation was also included.
+Berezinsky and Zatsepin \cite{BZ71} in 1971 have calculated the energy losses of nuclei with different A due to photo-disintegration and pair-production.
+It has been demonstrated that steepening in the spectra of heavy nuclei such as Fe, C etc occurs at a Lorentz--factor determined by the equality of adiabatic and pair-production energy losses, i.e. at energies lower than the GZK cutoff for protons.

 The first calculations of the diffuse nuclei spectrum have been made by Berezinsky, Grigorieva, Zatsepin \cite{BGZ75} and Hillas \cite{Hillas75}, both works have been presented at the same conference and published in the same volume of the proceedings.
-In \cite{BGZ75} it has been demonstrated that the steepening in the heavy-nuclei spectra such as Fe, Al, C etc occurs at the Lorentz-factor determined by equality of adiabatic and pair-production energy losses, i.e. at energies lower than the GZK cutoff for protons.

-Propagating in intergalactic space, UHE nuclei interact with the CMB and Extragalactic Background Light (EBL), i.e. Infrared, Visible and Ultra Violet radiation, experiencing two main processes: (i) photo-disintegration and (ii) $e^+e^-$ pair production, that reduce the nucleus kinetic energy.
+Propagating in intergalactic space, UHE nuclei interact with the CMB and Extragalactic Background Light (EBL), i.e. Infrared, Visible and Ultra-violet radiation, experiencing two main processes: (i) photo-disintegration and (ii) $e^+e^-$ pair production, that reduce the nucleus kinetic energy.
 The systematic study of the photo-disintegration started from the pioneering works by Stecker \cite{Stecker69,PS75,Stecker76, Stecker99}.
 These works are based on a very convenient parameterization of the photo-nuclear cross-sections, widely used in the study of UHE nuclei propagation.
 Recently, a refined parameterization of this cross-section was presented in \cite{Allard05}.

-Using the parameterization of the photo-nuclear cross section by Stecker \cite{Stecker76}, updated in 1999 \cite{Stecker99}, or using other approximations as in \cite{Allard05}, many papers have been published in the last decade, all (except \cite{Gelmini07,Sarkar08}) based on a Monte Carlo (MC) approach to the study of UHE nuclei propagation in astrophysical backgrounds \cite{Allard06,Stecker99,Allard05,Anchor98, Epele98,Bertone02,Yamamoto04,Hooper05,Ave05,Armengaud05,Sigl05, Harari06,Allard07,Hooper07,Anchor07}.
+Using the parameterization of the photo-nuclear cross section by Stecker \cite{Stecker76}, updated in 1999 \cite{Stecker99}, or using other approximations as in \cite{Allard05}, many papers have been published in the last decade, all (except \cite{Gelmini07,Kalashev,Sarkar,Ahlers}) based on a Monte Carlo (MC) approach to the study of UHE nuclei propagation in astrophysical backgrounds \cite{Allard06,Stecker99,Taylor,Elbert95, Epele98,Bertone02,Yamamoto04,Ave05,Armengaud05,Sigl05, Harari06,Anchor07,Allard08,SimProp}.